Overview of promotions

 - Choose between multi-use and single-use promo codes:

-- Single-use: Single-use promo codes ensure that each user receives a unique promo code every time they qualify for the campaign.
-Each code can only be used once per campaign from the same promotion bucket.
+- Single-use: Single-use promo codes ensure that each user receives a unique promo code every time a trigger in the campaign needs to allocate one.
+Each code is designed to only be used once.

 - Discount value: Enter the discount value (e.g., 20) for the promotion.